oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Authorization.V1.md

 Term|Type|Description
 ----|----|-----------
-Authorizations|Collection(Auth.Authorization)|Lists the methods available to authorize access to the annotated resource.
+Authorizations|\[Authorization\]|Lists the methods available to authorize access to the annotated resource.

 ## <a name="Authorization"></a>Authorization

+Base type for all Authorization types.
 ## <a name="OpenIDConnect"></a>OpenIDConnect